snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking_mobile/promo_tracking.md

 Internal promotion events are used for tracking views and interactions with internal promotion content on your e-commerce store.
 Such content can be:

-- Hero banners/sliders on the homepage, category page etc.
+- Hero banners/sliders on the home screen, category screen etc.
 - Sale specific banners e.g. seasonal sales, bundle discounts, free shipping.
 - Category promotion on standard layout slots.